opolo/Bitsliced-Primates/README.md

 EDIT:
 I have successfully defended my thesis.
 I will be uploading the slides in a few days, when I get the opportunity.
 They might be of interest, although they for the most part repeat the thesis-report.
 I also had the opportunity of testing GIBBON80-BS on a Skylake CPU (core-i5 mobile CPU).
 It yielded a 6.5% performance increase over my current results, which are from a Broadwell CPU.

+EDIT:
+Wauw.
+Working fulltime sure does make time fly.
+It took a bit longer to upload the slides than anticipated, but they are uploaded now.
+Hope they are of some use to anyone that might find this interesting!